johanhelsing/bevy_snap/README.md

 - Undo in turn-based games
 - Rollback in networked games

-And once serialization is implemented:
+And if serialization is implemented:

 - Save and load game state to disk
 - Sync game state across networked clients